 In the world of go, there has normally been a quite clear distinction between amateur and pro tournaments.
-Things have changed a little, quite recently.
+Things have changed a little, quite recently, with some professional tournaments allowing amateurs to qualify via preliminary stages.

 The Japanese tradition was that insei do not play in amateur tournaments; certainly not as part of their training.
-Amongst insei who do not become professional you can find some of the strongest 'amateur' players; so in this case a top amateur might be a student pro, who decided to go to university instead of becoming an actual pro.
+Amongst insei who do not become professional you can find some of the strongest 'amateur' players; so in this case a top amateur might be a student pro, who fails to pass the professional qualification tournament, or who decided to pursue another career or education, instead of becoming an actual pro.
 It used to be unusual for future pros to come from amateur go circles (Kageyama and Nakayama being notable exceptions).
 The great Japanese pro Takagawa Kaku, holder of the Honinbo title for nine consecutive terms, and a top player in the 1950's and '60's said when he retired that he was looking forward to becoming an amateur.
 An interesting example of movement from professional to amateur.

 In China to be a professional a player must meet certain requirements for tournament play and teaching beyond just qualifying on the basis of strength.
 Consequently Chinese professionals may lose that status because they can or will no longer carry out the official duties.